 Some ICOs choose to launch their ICO Airdrops in partnership with established platforms, in order to assuage suspicions.
 Ontology recently adopted this approach with NEO.
-This of course benefitted both parties, as it generated excitement in the NEO blockchain community, while increasing awareness of Ontology and its ONT token.
-The trust established by NEO, would likewise be carried to the community members, as the Neo platform was essentially giving their stamp of approval to the new project by talking such a public stance with them.
+This of course benefitted both parties, as it generated excitement in the NEO blockchain community while increasing awareness of Ontology and its ONT token.
+The trust established by NEO, would likewise be carried to the community members, as the Neo platform was essentially giving their stamp of approval to the new project by taking such a public stance with them.

 What are some warning signs to look out for before participating in an Airdrop?